-Let us begin the generalization over locative out-'s semantics by providing the preliminary lexeme formation rule in Figure 4.
-Lexeme formation rules (lfr), as made use of by authors in constraint-based formalisms such as HPSG and SBCG (see Bonami and Crysmann 2016, Koenig 1999, Müller 2002, Riehemann 1998, Sag 2012), are underspecified lexical entries that establish relations between some input, e.g. morphological base(s), and some output, e.g. a complex lexeme.
+Let us begin the generalization over locative out's properties by designing a preliminary lexeme formation rule.
+Lexeme formation rules (lfr), as made use of by authors in constraint-based formalisms such as HPSG (see Riehemann 1998, Koenig 1999, Müller 2002, Bonami and Crysmann 2016) and Sign-based Construction Grammar (SBCG) (see Sag 2012), are underspecified lexical entries that establish relations between some input, e.g. morphological base(s), and some output, e.g. a complex lexeme.
 They are derived via generalizations over attested examples and, by extension, over the lexicon.
+A note of caution is in place regarding the compatibility of the analyses presented here and by proponents of SBCG, respectively.
+SBCG (see e.g. Sag 2012, Michaelis 2004, 2015) makes use of an HPSG-style grammar architecture, while it represents the semantics component as an underspecified, nondecompositional reference to semantic categories from FrameNet (see e.g. Fillmore and Baker 2009).
+In contrast, the following semantic analyses will make use of Barsalou frames (see Sect.
+2) instead of Fillmore frames.
+I will use Barsalou frames, and their representation as typed feature structures, for both the semantics proper and for the grammatical architecture as such.

-The rule in Figure 4 builds on frame formalizations by Andreou (2017), Kawaletz (2021), and Plag et al. (2018), and is applicable to all locative out-lexemes in the data.
+The rule in Fig. 6 builds on the frame-based formalizations by Plag et al. (2018), Kawaletz (2021), and Andreou (2017), and makes use of typed-feature structures for the description of both a lexeme's semantic and its non-semantic properties.
+This rule is applicable to all locative out-lexemes in the data.
 Being morphologically complex, these lexemes come with an attribute for their morphological base (M-BASE), whose value is another lexeme.
-The derivative's phonology attribute (PHON) is typed δut - $[x] \lor out$ -[x], i.e. the complex form adds the prefix out- to the base's phonology, while primary stress is variable and can fall on either the prefix or the base.5 Base and derivative are both typed V for their syntactic category (CAT), i.e. the rule derives verbs from verbal bases.
-With respect to the base's semantics (SEM @), the rule states that these lexemes denote eventualities.
+The derivative's phonology attribute (PHON) is typed óut- $[\underline{X}]$ $\lor$ out- $[\underline{X}]$ , i.e. the complex form adds the prefix out- to the base's phonology, while primary stress is variable and can fall on either the prefix or on the same syllable of the base that it falls on if the base is not prefixed with out-.
+Base and derivative are both typed V for their syntactic category (CAT), i.e. the rule derives verbs from verbal bases.
+With respect to the base's semantics (SEM O), the rule states that these lexemes denote eventualities.